iyanu773/Project-Atoma/README.md

 # Project-Atoma
-issa our game do issa the code do the thing and don't clone because issa our code
+issa our game do the thing and don't clone because issa our code